 Student placements in Science

-The Royal Botanic Gardens, Kew is pleased to offer opportunities for short- and long-term placements for the academic years 2015-2016 and 2016-2017 in the following Science Departments: Collections, Identification & Naming, Comparative Plant & Fungal Biology, Conservation Science, Natural Capital & Plant Health, Biodiversity Informatics & Spatial Analysis.
-Further information on these Departments and Kew’s new Science Strategy can be found here.
+The Royal Botanic Gardens, Kew is pleased to offer opportunities for short- and long-term placements for the academic years 2015-2016 and 2016-2017 in the following science departments: Collections, Identification & Naming, Comparative Plant & Fungal Biology, Conservation Science, Natural Capital & Plant Health, Biodiversity Informatics & Spatial Analysis.

 International Conservation Policy internship